olilewis1/Project-Two/README.md

 - A very big obstacle we faced was that when we clicked on the buttons we would get errors, eventually we figured out it was becasue we had our onClick event on the span when it should have been on the button element.
 - Getting the images to show, a hyperlink didn't work, so we had to import it at the top.
 - There was a merge conflict with our CSS very close to the end that we had to sort quickly.
+- The API's data was more varied than we'd anticipated so we had to spend a good amount of time manipulating it for our comparisons.
+- The lack of images in the API was an issue we ran out of time to get around.

 ## <a name="wins"></a>Wins
-- Getting the game to work at MVP level
+- Getting the game to work at MVP level.
 - Pair-coding successfully.
 In coding the functionality together we could work through the more difficult bits together and impart each of our knowledge.
 It also meant we knew exactly what had to be done at all times- we were both on the same page.
 Towards the end our brains were getting tired but by working together we were able to push through.

 ## <a name="future"></a>Future Improvements
-- Show the correct image with the correct card
+- Show the correct image with the correct card.
-- Make styling on cards more realistic
+- Make styling on cards more realistic.

 ## <a name="learning"></a>Key Learning
 - Collaborating creatively and Pair-coding successfully.